r-moeritz/pac-man/README.md

 ===

-This code was initially written to follow the excellent tutorial at [pacmancode.com](https://pacmancode.com) on how to create your own Pac-Man game in Python.
+This code was initially written to follow the excellent tutorial at [pacmancode.com](https://pacmancode.com) on how to create a Pac-Man game in Python.
 Since then it's been enhanced to make the game more faithful to the arcade original.
+See [CREDITS.md](CREDITS.md) for a complete list of credits.

 ![Recording](recording.gif)